cherryscharan/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 6.Compare the graphs and hence we obtained the linear regression for the given datas.

 ## Program:

-*Program to implement the simple linear regression model for predicting the marks scored.*
 ```
+Program to implement the simple linear regression model for predicting the marks scored.
+Developed by: Charan Kumar S
+Register Number: 212223220015

 import pandas as pd
 import numpy as np
 import matplotlib.pyplot as plt